 The advantages of a power boat

-Ease of use: I might be a sailor, but I do understand that power boats can seem more accessible as most people drive a car, and operating an engine-powered craft seems a lot more familiar than engaging with a foreign world of sails.
+Ease of use: I might be a sailor myself, but I do understand that power boats can seem more accessible as most people drive a car, and operating an engine-powered craft seems a lot more familiar than engaging with a foreign world of sails.
 Of course some people will enjoy learning a new skill, but there's no doubt that it's much easier to lean the basics of powerboating than sail if you are starting from scratch.

 Speed: There's not much to add here!
 Although some sailing craft can be very fast, they are the ones that generally command a high skill level to operate.
 If you want to go really fast, power has to be the winner.
 If you want a boat to wakeboard or waterski behind, power it is.